Kelronmos/SWI-V1-Module-1-10/README.md

   ↓
 Next Iteration

-A passing test demonstrates the behaviour exercised by that test.

-It does not establish that the entire SWI architecture, or any capability outside the test's coverage, has been proven.
+The rule is simple:

+«Claim only what the current evidence can support.»

-This distinction is central to the reconstruction.
+This is the central discipline of the reconstruction.

 ---

 Integrity Terminology

-This project uses tamper-evident rather than tamper-proof terminology.
+This project deliberately uses tamper-evident rather than tamper-proof terminology.

 A tamper-evident mechanism is intended to detect or expose alteration.
 It does not imply that alteration is impossible.

 Likewise, tested means that the relevant automated tests pass under the conditions covered by those tests.
 It does not mean that the entire system is universally proven secure, correct, or complete.

 ---